Skip to content

 The project has been met with overwhelming support from the local community.
 Many residents have expressed their gratitude for the transformation of the seafront, noting that it's become a place where they can relax, connect with nature, and enjoy the stunning views across the Solent.

 The Portsmouth volunteers have shown that with a little bit of hard work and a lot of love for their local area, it's possible to make a significant difference.
-Their work on the Southsea seafront is a shining example of community spirit and environmental stewardship, and they're not done yet.
 They plan to continue their efforts, ensuring that the seafront remains a treasure for the Portsmouth community for years to come.

 Frequently asked questions